Frequently Asked Questions

 Do Professional Engineers need to be certified with NCDOT?

-If I am a CPESC (or CPSWQ), do I need to become certified through NCDOT’s certification program also?
+If I have a CPESC, CPSWQ, or CESSWI certification, do I need to become certified through NCDOT’s certification program also?

-For Levels I or II, the CPESC or CPSWQ certifications may be used as a substitute.
-This does NOT apply to Level III (Design).
+For Level II, the CPESC certification may be used as a substitute.

-For reciprocity, please send your current CPESC or CPEWQ certification number to Joni Tanner at email@example.com.
+For reciprocity, please send your current CPESC certification number to Joni Tanner at email@example.com.
 Ms. Tanner will confirm with the board that you are in good standing prior to issuing reciprocity.

 Is another state’s Erosion Control/Stormwater Certification acceptable as a substitute by NCDOT?